-We weren't expected to arrive in Würzburg until the afternoon, so Balázs scheduled a lecture on the European Union.
-Because the subject was so topical, he arranged for others on the ship to attend.
+We wouldn't arrive in Würzburg until the afternoon, so Balázs scheduled a lecture on the European Union.
+Because the subject was so topical given the 2016 Brexit referendum and its aftermath, which continues as I revise this in 2020, he arranged for others on the ship to attend.
 An unexpected benefit was that we could meet in the upstairs lounge with much more comfortable seating than the corner of the dining room we had been using!

-It's impossible to summarize what was already a very condensed summary.
+I cannot summarize what was already a very condensed summary.
 Looking at the regional tensions in our own country, which is relatively new and much more homogenous than the mature and diverse cultures in Europe, it is amazing that things have gone so well for the EU.
 Considering that there are thousands of years of division and conflict between the European nations, that there is no common language, and that the EU as a concept has really only been around since WWII, the current growing pains are inevitable.
-It is truly an audacious experiment.
+It is an audacious experiment.

-When we weren't getting educated, the views of the towns along the river were lovely.
-Having grown up on the Mighty Mississippi, I continue to be amazed at the size of the ships and the amount of commercial traffic these smaller rivers can support.
+When we weren't getting educated, we enjoyed views of the towns along the river.
+Having grown up on the Mighty Mississippi, I am amazed at the size of the ships and the amount of commercial traffic these smaller rivers can support.

-The boat was moored more-or-less out in the middle of nowhere, but our buses were patiently waiting in a nearby parking lot.
+The boat tied up in the middle of nowhere, but our buses were patiently waiting in a nearby parking lot.
 The circular paddles used by the local guides had numbers corresponding to the settings of our "listening devices" so we knew who to follow and how to hear their commentary.
 Our Road Scholars usually had two guides, so we were never more than 10 or 11 in a group.
 We also had our own bus and I don't think it was as crowded as the other buses.

 The listening devices were super high-tech and had to be set using a special colored card.
 When properly set they all glowed with the same color, for example, #2 might be green whereas #5 might be pink.
-It was all very nice, but simply setting a channel switch works fine for me.
+It was all very slick and full of bugs.
+Setting a channel switch works fine for me.

-We saw virtually nothing of the city, which was almost completely destroyed at the close of WWII.
-I was able to capture this shot of the old Main bridge, which dates from the 16th century.
+We saw nothing of Wurzburg itself, which was destroyed at the close of WWII.
+I captured this shot of the old Main bridge dating from the 16th century from the bus.

 Our goal was the Residence Palace.
-In spite of some damage during the March, 1945, bombing raid, it was saved and restored to a standard that made it eligible for UNESCO World Heritage status.
-It was a real-life success of the Monuments Men who came to save as much of the art and architecture of Europe after the war as possible.
+In spite of damage during the March, 1945, bombing raid, it escaped destruction and has been restored to a standard that made it eligible for UNESCO World Heritage status.
+This was a real-life success of the Monuments Men who saved as much of the art and architecture of Europe after the war as possible.
 The priceless Tiepolo frescos were not themselves damaged by the bombing, but the damage to the roof would have exposed them to the elements and inevitable deterioration.
 Quick action in building a temporary shelter saved them.

 We were not allowed to take pictures, but the frescos and other information about the Residence can be seen at Wikipedia (you must scroll to the bottom for the frescos).
 The seamless integration of the three-dimensional figures and the two-dimensional frescos was fascinating.

-Once we finished touring the palace, we got to the really interesting part of the day: a wine tasting in the Residence's cellars.
-The Prince-Bishop's wine estate dates back to the 12th century.
-After secularization in 1804 the vineyards were transferred to the Bavarian crown.
-When the Bavarian monarchy was abolished in 1918, the estates were transferred to the Bavarian state.
+Once we toured the palace, we got to the interesting part of the day: a wine tasting in the Residence's cellars.
+The Prince-Bishop's wine estate dates to the 12th century.
+Napoleon (again) secularized the estate and in 1804 transferred the vineyards to the Bavarian crown.
+When the Bavarian monarchy lapsed in 1918, the Bavarian state nabbed them.
 It remains one of the largest wine estates in Germany.

-The cellars are much more extensive than what we saw, but what we saw was pretty impressive.
+The cellars are much more extensive than what we saw, but what we saw was impressive.

 Good wines, pleasant company, priceless!